/ tool-comparisons / MySQL vs PlanetScale for Solo Developers

 Key Differences

 Cost is the most obvious difference.
 MySQL is free.
 You can run it on a $5/mo VPS, on free-tier cloud instances, or on shared hosting that costs a few dollars per month.
-PlanetScale starts at $39/mo with no free option.
+PlanetScale's cheapest production MySQL cluster is the PS-10 size at $39/mo, and there has been no free tier since the Hobby plan was retired on April 8, 2024.
 For a solo developer with multiple projects, this cost adds up quickly.
 One MySQL VPS can host databases for all your projects.
 PlanetScale charges per database.

 Both run MySQL, but PlanetScale has restrictions.
 PlanetScale uses Vitess under the hood, which means some MySQL features are not available.
 The biggest one: no foreign key constraints by default.
 PlanetScale handles referential integrity at the application level rather than the database level.
 For a solo developer without a QA team, losing database-level constraint enforcement means more bugs that slip through.